 Because of its luxurious nature, Jimbaran can get pretty expensive and is not for people that have a stricter budget.
 Although the beaches are fantastic, when it comes to partying they’re the main draw of the place, as they’re more like places for family gatherings and the like.
 Accommodations aren’t that affordable mostly since the villas overlooking the town are pretty extravagant at times.

-Nasa Dua, Bali
+Nusa Dua, Bali

-Why stay in Nasa Dua
+Why stay in Nusa Dua

 Because everything is focused around the complex everything is easy to reach and convenience is the primary draw.
 There are both large shopping malls and smaller local markets, there’s always something nice and interesting to purchase, both local and international.
-The atmosphere is very calm and relaxing, and because it’s facing east, Nasa Dua is quite comfortable and calm when it comes to the climate.
+The atmosphere is very calm and relaxing, and because it’s facing east, Nusa Dua is quite comfortable and calm when it comes to the climate.

-Why avoid Nasa Dua
+Why avoid Nusa Dua

 There are no nearby accommodations outside of the hotels, so that is a negative for those that want to find more affordable local accommodations.
 There is also very little in the way of nightlife because there are no typical bars to speak off, but rather lavish cocktail parties and nightly shows.
 Because of this, it can get pretty expensive because it’s meant to be a five-star retreat, rather than a typical relaxing place to stay.